harrisonkwhite/zeta_framework/README.md

 You can find it being put to use in my [clone of Terraria](https://github.com/harrisonkwhite/terraria_clone).

+There is also a [template available](https://github.com/harrisonkwhite/zfw_game_template) for making a new game with this framework.

 > **Note:** I made this primarily for learning purposes and for my own use.
 If you want to make your own games in C, I would highly recommend instead using the more substantial [Raylib](https://github.com/raysan5/raylib).

 ---